tylerneylon/video-scripts/learn_lua_in_an_hour/part16.md

 It's also possible to use multiple inheritance in Lua, which is where a class may have more than one immediate superclass.
-I won't cover this in detail, but I'll mention that the key is to use a function as a metatable's `__index` value instead of a table.
+I won't cover this in detail, but I'll mention that the key idea is to use a function as a metatable's `__index` value instead of a table.